 Send a letter to your Apostolic Nuncio.
 CCRI has sent a letter to the U.S. Nuncio asking him to notify Pope Francis of our concerns.
 We have drafted a model letter to Nuncios all over the world for your convenience.
 We encourage you to send this letter adding your own unique concerns pertinent to your country.
 You can go here now to find the email address of each Apostolic Nucnio worldwide.

 Forum on the Family: Listening to the Faithful

 To learn about our CCRI Gathering in Rome in 2014, click here.

 Click here for sitemap.

-as individuals from 65 countries.
+of more than a hundred reform groups and individuals from 65 countries.
 If you would like to collaborate with us to

 continue on the path set by Vatican II, you have come to

 of any kind in the Catholic Church, it must begin with the people having a voice.